News Banner BackgroundLaunching rocket icon.

 Will it require accurate metering and billing?

 Usage-based billing only works if your metering is precise and your invoicing is automated.
 Errors erode trust immediately.
-This is where most finance teams underinvest—and where the right billing infrastructure becomes critical.
+This is where most finance teams underinvest — and where the right billing infrastructure becomes critical.

-How usage-based billing works in SaaS
+How Usage-Based Billing works in SaaS

 TL;DR: You need a metering layer to track consumption, a rating engine to apply pricing logic, and an invoicing system to bill accurately.
 Manual processes break at scale.